modernsoftware/learn-csharp/design-patterns/solid.md

 The calculated pay is 1,500
 ```

-How would we calculate the pay if we have a new EmployeeClass, say 'EmployeeClassC'?
+How would we calculate the pay if we had a new EmployeeClass, say employee class 'C'?

 We would need to modify the EmployeePayment class.
 But this violates the principle, a class should be closed for modification.

-Also, the EmployeePayment class is closed for extension, since the CalculatePay method cannot be overridden.
+Also, the EmployeePayment class is closed for extension, since the CalculatePay() method cannot be overridden.
 A class should be open for extension.

 We can use an interface to fix the problem.